infoatgodreams/GoDreams-Repository/Volume 1/Roll Ups/Child Safety/Child Safety.md

 * Hold conversations at the appropriate time and place.
 It is also important to address an issue in a timely manner.
 If one waits too long to address a situation, sometimes the child will not remember the incident or more often than not, it will not register that they did something wrong or unacceptable, thereby causing them to repeat the behavior.
 * Refrain from labeling children negatively (for eg: manda, aalsi, moti, sukdi, bewakoof).
 All labels related to looks, intellect and behavior should be avoided.
 * If you see a child lying, you can talk about the situation and address the lying instead of labeling the child as “liar” r “chor/stealer”
+* In severe cases of physical or sexual abuse the PO could also conduct group sessions with the perpetrators on relevant themes.

 ## Police and it's role